-Recommended topics
+8 Recommended topics

 You must plan your CPD activity as it relates to your field of practice during your CPD cycle.
 To support you in your CPD choices, the GDC recommends some important CPD topics that will relate to many dental professionals and their field of practice.
+The recommendations will be continually reviewed to ensure they are current and provide an important contribution to patient safety.
 You can find the live list of recommended topics on our website.